-The call status shows the caller or called number, the duration and the status (on hold and ringing in the example), and has a background color of red for active calls, blue for parked, green for ringing and gray for held calls.
+The call status shows the caller or called number, the duration and the status (on hold and ringing in the example), and has a background color of red for active calls, green for ringing and gray for held calls.

 Figure 12.3: Call transfer dialog.